ImprobableStudios/Feather_TFT_LoRa_Sniffer/README.md

 }
 ```

-There is a bug in the function that causes it to occassionally cut off a line when scrolling, but I haven't had a chance to track this down yet.
-But, it's pretty cool to be able to write scrolling text to this little screen with ease.
+There is a bug in the function that causes it to occasionally cut off a line when scrolling, but I haven't had a chance to track this down yet.
+Regardless, it's pretty cool to be able to write scrolling text to this little screen with ease.

 ![Scrolling view](https://github.com/ImprobableStudios/Feather_TFT_LoRa_Sniffer/blob/master/img/Scrolling.JPG "Scrolling view")